 2. Click on the red Cardinal Mail (image below) and this will automatically take you to your Cardinal Mail email account.

-Books can be purchased at the Cardinal Bookstore in the Student Union Building or online.
+Books can be purchased online only at https://nicbookstore.com/textbooks .
+The Cardinal Bookstore is located in the Student Union Building.
 Check with your instructor before purchasing books.
 Some books may be provided if your class is at your high school.